intelligentMachines-ITU/domain-Adaptive-Building-Counting/README.md

 ### Training the Source Model

-Update the paths in all .py files according to locations of folders.
-Then run train.py file.
+Update the paths in all .py files contained in the rar file shared, according to locations of folders. make_dataset.py can be used to generate ground truths which are in the hdf5 format.
+Use create_json.py to generate the json file which contains the path to the patches (Source Dataset).
+Then in the command file, run the following command:

+python train.py train.json val.json

 ### Adapting using L_DMA